Benefits of PIP Membership

 - When the Security Profile(s) and account set up are complete, submit your application using the green Submit Application button.
 The button only appears when all necessary fields have been completed.
 At this stage, you must also submit the Certification and Authorization to Disclose Information (CADI).

 Note: The CADI allows the CBSA to disclose basic identifying information, including company name, membership status, compliance history, and Trusted Trader Client Number, to our Mutual Recognition Agreement (MRA) partners.
-These partners include the United States Customs and Border Protection's Customs Trade Partnership Against Terrorism (C-TPAT) program; Japan Customs and Tariff Bureau's Authorized Economic Operator program; Korea Customs Service's Authorized Economic Operator (AEO) program; and Singapore Customs' Secure Trade Partnership (STP) program.
+These partners include the United States Customs and Border Protection's Customs-Trade Partnership Against Terrorism (C-TPAT) program; Japan Customs and Tariff Bureau's Authorized Economic Operator (AEO) program; Korea Customs Service's AEO program; Singapore Customs' Secure Trade Partnership (STP) program; the Tax Administration Service of the United Mexican States – AEO program; the Israel Tax Authority – AEO program; and the Australian Department of Immigration and Border Protection – Australian Trusted Trader Programme (ATT).
 You may choose which foreign customs administration(s) you consent to share information with.
 If you choose to harmonize your PIP and C-TPAT memberships, additional information provided in the Security Profile, as well as information obtained during site validations or risk assessments, may also be shared with C-TPAT.

 - A CBSA officer will review the submitted Security Profile(s) to determine if you meet the program's minimum security requirements.
 The CBSA will also perform a risk assessment.